Chukwusombiri/greatAC/resources/markdown/terms.md

 ### External Links

-Other sites accessed by hypertext appearing in the Site may have been independently developed by parties other than SterFinance Ltd. SterFinance Ltd does not guarantee the accuracy of information contained in such other sites.
+Other sites accessed by hypertext appearing in the Site may have been independently developed by parties other than GreatAchieve Capitals.
+GreatAchieve Capitals does not guarantee the accuracy of information contained in such other sites.

-Links to other sites should not be taken as SterFinance Ltd endorsement or approval of such other sites, the third parties named therein, or their products and services, nor is any liability assumed for incompatibility, non-suitability, viral infection, or other destructive/disruptive components on or from such other sites.
+Links to other sites should not be taken as GreatAchieve Capitals endorsement or approval of such other sites, the third parties named therein, or their products and services, nor is any liability assumed for incompatibility, non-suitability, viral infection, or other destructive/disruptive components on or from such other sites.

 ### Prohibited Actions